top of page

 Guitar, Drums, Ukulele, Bass Guitar

-Originally from Florida, Jesse Atkinson now lives in Nashville.
-He has played guitar since age 7, and counts as mentors Mitchell Stevens, Alan Brandell, Mario DaSilva, and James DaSilva.
+Originally from Florida, Jesse has played guitar since age 7, and counts as mentors Mitchell Stevens, Alan Brandell, Mario DaSilva, and James DaSilva.
 His skills have been shaped by influences ranging from Led Zeppelin to his home church worship pastor, David Grimm.
 He has played at illustrious venues such as the Grand Ole' Opry and the Bluebird Cafe.
 He has attended various music camps including performing in and working at the Annie Moses Summer Music Festival, often performing original music.

 Olivia Atkinson